babbling-brook/streambed/README.md

 #### Apache

 Apache will need setting up to direct these to the installation folder.
-Here is an example virtual host.
+Here is an example virtual host for the base domain.
+Duplicate this for each subdomain.
 ```
 <VirtualHost *:80>
   # Admin email, Server Name (domain name), and any aliases